GregFagan38/Tableau-StoryBoard-Arsenal-Insights/README.md

 - Tableau visualizations provide an interactive view of the analysis and forecasts.
 - Access the full visualization package at: [Tableau Public Profile – Arsenal Analysis](https://publictableau.convapp/profile/gregoryfagan/viz/BAIS3140FINAL).

-## Future Work
-- Incorporate additional factors such as weather, referee bias, and player fatigue into the analysis.
-- Perform year-over-year comparisons with other clubs to refine insights.
-- Explore the financial impact of improved performance metrics on revenue.

 ## Contact
-For inquiries or further details, please contact Gregory Fagan at [email@example.com].
+For inquiries or further details, please contact Gregory Fagan at [gregory-fagan@uiowa.edu].